Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ## The creative process

-Next up is a listing of the milestones I tagged (except mileston 0 of course).
+Next up is a listing of the milestones I tagged (except milestone 0 of course).

 ### Milestone 0 - the inception (April 20th 2024)